sanjay-ab/voice-search-project/README.md

 This model was trained contrastively on Tamil, to embed recordings containing the same keyword similarly and recordings containing different keywords differently.

 ## Data
-The Tamil data was used for debugging and training the models since it had existing gold transcriptions and was higher resource than the target unwritten Gormati data.
+Indic language data from the Indic ASR challenge dataset [[4]](#4) was converted into a keyword search task for our project and used for debugging and training the models since they had existing gold transcriptions and were higher resource than the target unwritten Gormati data.
-The Tamil data was taken from the Indic ASR challenge dataset [[4]](#4) and converted into a keyword search task for our project.

 The target data was collected from a Banjara farming community in India, who speak Gormati, a language with no written form [[5]](#5).
 This data is very low-resource (around 300 files and <4 hours of data), so it was only used for testing, not training.